wobi2010/tt05_bow_chipper/README.md

 Registers are configured using SPI.
 For setting up each 8-bit register, the first byte sent is the command byte and must be hexadecimal 0x80, plus the address of the register to be configured.
-The second bytesent is the data that wlll be placed in the register and stored until changed or reset.
+The second byte sent is the data that will be placed in the register and stored until changed or reset.
 The address field is the last 3-bits of the command byte and valid range is 1-5.
 Chip select high resets the command byte, and only 1 register may be written to per cycle of chip select.